Lonewolf-Information-systems/dxbuild/README.md

 This has been tested on Debian.
 You'll also need [qemu](https://wiki.debian.org/QemuUserEmulation) installed, but this boils down on apt-get installing some things.

+Each new image will be tagged with `builder` in it:

+* arm32v7/debian-builder:stable-slim, for arm32v7
+* arm64v8/debian-builder:stable-slim, for arm64v8

 ## Usage

 ~~~